Slain police officer in west Auckland named as Constable Matthew Dennis Hunt

 Constable Hunt started with police as a member of Wing 312 in October 2017.

-He spent the majority of his career working frontline at Orewa and Helensville Stations before recently moving to work in the Waitemata Road Policing Team based at Harbour Bridge Station.
+He spent most of his career working frontline at Orewa and Helensville Stations before recently moving to work in the Waitemata Road Policing Team based at Harbour Bridge Station.

 Hunt was raised on the Hibiscus Coast by his mother Diane, with his sister Eleanor.